drupal-graphql/graphql/doc/starting/custom-schema.md

 ## Enable the custom schema

 Go again to the server page in `/admin/config/graphql` to create a new server now for the newly created schema.
-When creating the server choose the "Custom4x schema" as the schema.
+When creating the server choose the "My Drupal Graphql schema" as the schema.
 After saving click "Explorer" and this should take you to the "Graphiql" page, but now already for you own custom schema.